 I love a small house that has been thoughtfully designed, and this “petite antique classic country Cape” in Vermont is a perfect example.
 When I saw it featured on Houzz, I had to share!

 It was built in the 1820s and needed a lot of work when the architectural firm Smith & Vansant was hired to update it: “The size of the original building was very small, so everything we did needed to respect that scale.”

 They made smart use of every corner, niche, and inch of space.
-Take a look!

 “The house is quite small by today’s standards,” says Pi Smith, the project architect.

 This is a house for readers, with built-in bookshelves tucked into almost every room.

 They wanted to use “every conceivable nook & cranny as creatively as possible for storage.”

 Take the tour at Houzz and learn more about their work at Smith & Vansant.